-On November 8, 2016, Creve Coeur citizens will vote on Proposition P, a bond measure that, if approved, would fund construction of a new police station.
+On November 8, 2016, Creve Coeur citizens approved Proposition P, a bond measure that will fund construction of a new police station.
 The Creve Coeur City Council unanimously approved the ordinance placing the measure on the ballot at their meeting on Monday, August 22.

-How will the Proposition Appear on the Ballot?
+How did the Proposition Appear on the Ballot?

 “Shall the City of Creve Coeur, Missouri, issue its general obligation bonds in an amount up to $10,690,000 for the purpose of constructing, furnishing and equipping a new police station on the current government center property and making safety, security and accessibility renovations to the existing building?”

 Why does the Police Department Need a New Station?

 This ballot measure was the culmination of more than two years of study by the citizens’ Needs Assessment Task Force, the City Council and city staff.
 The task force reviewed numerous options presented in the form of a professional needs analysis before making its recommendation to City Council identifying construction of a new police station on the existing Government Center property as the best course of action to ensure a continuation of high-quality police services well into the future.

 The new police station will address several deficiencies outlined in the needs analysis including: